 Each player can envision a multiplicity of best-responses to each other's equilibrium strategy.
 Equilibrium bids are bounded above and below by a combination of the lowest bidder's bid and the valuations of the player above and below him.
 Two things are worth noticing about bid profile b.
-First, it does not rule out inefficient and non-assortative allocations.
-In fact, the only allocation that is ruled out is that in which the highest-valuing advertiser wins no position and the lowest-valuing advertisers wins the top position17.
-Secondly, overbidding could be a candidate for a Nash equilibrium so that it does not restrict attention to undominated strategies.

-16Note that the shape of prices is modified as upward deviation occurs, which is not in the spirit of usual competitive equilibrium analysis.
+18Note that the shape of prices is modified as upward deviation occurs, which is not in the spirit of usual competitive equilibrium analysis.
 Players can influence the price they pay at the end and these prices are not taken as given.
 Each bidder when contemplating an upper position does not expect to pay the same price as that already assigned to that position.